St. Marys, Kansas: Religion

+There are two Catholic churches, a Baptist church, and a Methodist church in St. Marys.

+Catholic Churches

-There are two parishes in St. Marys, both of which are Catholic: the first is the Immaculate Conception Church, which is under the jurisdiction of the Roman Catholic Archdiocese of Kansas City; the second is the Assumption Chapel in St. Mary's Academy and College, which is under the jurisdiction of the Society of Saint Pius X (SSPX), a traditionalist Catholic association which is not in full communion with the Holy See.
+The smaller of the two catholic churches is Immaculate Conception Church, which is a parish church under the jurisdiction of the Roman Catholic Archdiocese of Kansas City.

+The largest and newest of the two churches is the Immaculata Church, which is under the jurisdiction of the Society of Saint Pius X (SSPX), a traditionalist Catholic association that has a canonically irregular relationship with the Holy See.
+The Immaculata was consecrated in a ceremony on May 3, 2023, by Bishop Bernard Fellay, as the final step of a plan written forty-five years prior to the dedication.
+The New Immaculata Church is one of the largest churches in the state with regular seating for 1,580 in order to accommodate the growing community.
+The building was designed by a team led by David Heit of Civium Architects, from Topeka, Kansas, and constructed by Hutton Construction and BHS Construction.

-According to the 2020 census, the majority of St. Marys's inhabitants are traditionalist Catholics affiliated to the SSPX; this has created tensions with some older residents who are not members of the movement and who do not share the society's conservative social values.
-Tensions also exist between the SSPX-affiliated traditionalist Catholic community and the regular Roman Catholic parish of the town.
+According to the 2020 census, the majority of St. Marys' inhabitants are Catholics affiliated with the SSPX; this has created tensions with some older residents who are not followers of the movement and who do not share the SSPX's socially conservative values.
+Tensions also exist between the SSPX-affiliated Catholic community and members of the diocesan Catholic parish of the town.

-The SSPX is planning to build a church in St. Marys, which will include 1,500 pews and is to be named the Immaculata.

 Education

-The community is served by Kaw Valley USD 321 public school district, which is located in St. Marys.
-Besides providing education from pre-K to 12 in St. Marys, it also services students in a four-county radius with four other attendance centers.
-Its high school is St. Marys High School.
+The city is served by Kaw Valley USD 321 public school district, located in St. Marys, which provides education from pre-K to 12.
+It has four schools, two schools are located in St. Marys: St. Marys Jr/Sr High School and St. Marys Grade School.

-A private school, St. Mary's Academy and College includes grades K-12 as well as a four-year college program.
+A private school, St. Mary's Academy and College includes grades K-12 as well as a two and four year college program.
 The Society of Saint Pius X operates the school.